databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_subdatasets
 **********************

-.. function:: rst_subdatasets(raster)
+.. function:: rst_subdatasets(tile)

-    Computes the subdatasets of the raster.
+    Computes the subdatasets of the raster tile.
     The subdatasets are the paths to the subdatasets of the raster.
     The result is a map of the subdataset path to the subdatasets and the description of the subdatasets.